 Initial connection selection would be largely based on in-vehicle information and provisioned policies.
-Connection reselection could be conducted by an MSP Server or the Vehicle System, or assisted by a Cellular Network with the assumption that one or more connections is successfully established.
+Connection reselection could be conducted by a mobility service instance or the vehicle system, or assisted by a cellular network with the assumption that one or more connections is successfully established.